-6. Supplemental Requirements:
+7. Supplemental Requirements:

-The minimum depth for first floor front porches and/or patio shall be 7 feet.
+The minimum depth for first floor front porches and/or patios shall be 7 feet for single family and duplex homes.

-7. Childcare Site:
+8. Childcare Site:

 Development Standards for the Childcare are set forth in the Haymeadow Design Guidelines.
 No change may be made to the Design Guidelines that would conflict with any requirement in the PUD Guide or Town Code without approval of the Town Council.
 Any subsequent major revisions to the Design Guidelines (as determined by the Community Development Director), shall be subject to the review and approval of the Town of Eagle.